 Health - Deliver exceptional compassionate, and innovative pediatric health care for our patients and families

 Diversity and Inclusion

 The Pediatric Residency Program at Brenner Children’s Hospital and Wake Forest Baptist Health is committed to recruiting and supporting a diverse group of residents.

 Our approach to “Wellness” is not a one size fits all, but rather a flexible, dynamic curriculum meant to offer a variety of options to support the well-being of our pediatric residents.

 Our Program Director, Dr. Thomas Russell, and Associate Program Directors, Drs.
-Albertini and Halvorson are committed to the continual evaluation and improvement of our residency program.
+Albertini, Halvorson, and Montez are committed to the continual evaluation and improvement of our residency program.
 In addition to our Program Leadership, we have seven Assistant Program Directors who contribute in their specific area of expertise.

 Our curriculum provides residents with graduated autonomy in the care of pediatric patients across clinical settings.
 As a referral center with representative faculty from all pediatric subspecialties, we offer exposure to a wide variety of disease processes.
 In addition to our clinical curriculum, we offer several options for residents to individualize their training to meet their future career needs.